USS Charleston (PG-51)

-USS Charleston (PG-51), the fourth vessel to carry her name, was the second of two -class patrol gunboats.
+USS Charleston (PG-51), the fourth vessel to carry her name, was the second of two Erie-class patrol gunboats.
 Launched from the Charleston Navy Yard on 25 February 1936, and commissioned on 8 July 1936 and was part of the Atlantic Fleet.

 Inter-war period

 Charleston sailed from Norfolk, Virginia on 24 February 1937 to join Squadron 40T, in which she visited Dubrovnik, Yugoslavia, Trieste, Naples, Italy, and Algiers before returning to the Charleston Navy Yard for updating on 24 April.
 On 9 July, she sailed to Balboa, Panama for extensive training and combat exercises in the Panama area before returning north back to Charleston on 1 March 1938.

 From 21 April-3 October 1938, and from 4 January 1939 – 27 June 1940, she returned to the Caribbean to conduct off-shore patrols and good will visits, and on the second trip she served as flagship.
 In September 1940, she cleared Norfolk, Virginia and headed for Seattle, Washington.
 From there, she headed to Alaska to the 13th Naval District.
 From 6 November 1940 – 27 November 1941, she made five cruises from Seattle to the Aleutians.